In order to use this feature, you must be an Editor, Admin or Account Owner in Walnut.

 - If you click the camera button, with the auto naming setting turned on, you should see a preview of the screen you just captured.

-- If you’re unsure of what you want to name it, or want to rename it later, that can always be done in the platform through the Storyline Editor.
+If you’re unsure of what you want to name it, or want to rename it later, that can always be done in the platform through the template Editor.

 How do I turn off this feature?